-In making those judgements the Authority has applied IFRIC 4 - Determining whether an Arrangement contains a Lease and has determined that the service partnering agreements with Fomento de Construcciones y Contratas (FCC) Environment for waste collection and recycling and ISS for Grounds Maintenance Services, do not contain a leasing arrangement as fulfilment of the arrangement is not dependant on the use of specific assets.
-The expenditure on the FCC and ISS contracts are consequently charged to the appropriate service line item within the Comprehensive Income and Expenditure Statement.
+In making those judgements the Authority has applied IFRIC 4 - Determining whether an Arrangement contains a Lease, and has determined that the service partnering agreements with FCC Environment Services (UK) Limited for waste collection and recycling and ISS (Tivoli) for Grounds Maintenance Services, do not contain a leasing arrangement as fulfilment of the arrangement is not dependant on the use of specific assets.
+The expenditure on the FCC and ISS (Tivoli) contracts are consequently charged to the appropriate service line item within the Comprehensive Income and Expenditure Statement.